willduff/mixedreality-enthusiast-guide/docs/steamvr-questions.md

 # SteamVR FAQs

-## How can I play SteamVR games in my Windows Mixed Reality immersive headset?
+## How can I play SteamVR games in my Windows Mixed Reality headset?

 1. [Download and install SteamVR](https://steamcdn-a.akamaihd.net/client/installer/SteamWindowsMRInstaller.exe).
 The SteamVR tutorial should start automatically when you start SteamVR.
 2. Connect your headset to your PC and turn on your motion controllers.